waiwera/waiwera/doc/user/setup_mesh.rst

 2-D Cartesian meshes
 --------------------

 For 2-D problems (e.g. horizontal or vertical slice models), a mesh file containing a 2-D mesh can be used.
-In this case, the mesh thickness can be specified by the **mesh.thickness** value.
+In this case, the mesh thickness can be specified by the **"mesh.thickness"** value.

 For example: